Top 10 Wettest Places on Earth by Annual Rainfall

 Big Bog, Maui - Hawaii

-Big Bog is located in Maui, Hawaii in the United States of America.
-It receives more than 10,272 millimetres of rain each year, which makes it a 7th wettest place on Earth.
-In spite of all the rains, it is still a tourist hotspot due to its beautiful sceneries.
+Big Bog is located in Maui, Hawaii, in the United States of America.
+It receives more than 10,272 millimeters of rain each year, which makes it the 7th wettest place on Earth.
+Despite all the rains, it is still a tourist hotspot due to its beautiful scenery.

 8. Mt Waialeale, Kauai – Hawaii